APNIC-Labs/draft-kskroll-sentinel/README.md

    (server failure).
 Note that the <tag-index> is specified in the DNS label using hex notation.

+Huston, et al.           Expires April 11, 2018                 [Page 3]

+Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

    If a query contains one instance of both of these query templates then the resolver MUST NOT alter the outcome of the DNS response validation process.

-Huston, et al.           Expires April 10, 2018                 [Page 3]

-Internet-Draft         DNSSEC Trusted Key Sentinel          October 2017

    This mechanism is to be applied only by resolvers that perform DNSSEC validation, and applies only to responses to an A or AAAA query